fpvengineer/fun-hog/README.md

 # nano-name-pending

-2" and 2.5" underslung and top battery freestyle droen frame
+2" and 2.5" underslung and top battery freestyle drone frame

+details and name is pending